-- Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore are many times have been proven to be quite adaptable to new circumstances and people.
+Homeschooled students have the advantage of being very involved in community activities, submerged into new cultures, and therefore many times have been proven to be quite adaptable to new circumstances and people.
 Rather than just learning to get along with same-age peers and be exposed to peer pressure, homeschooled children learn to get along with groups of multi-age clusters.

 I very much enjoy watching my children communicating with children younger and older than them, as well as adults.

 One other advantage of home education that many parents report is shorter school hours.
 It is very possible to finish school in as few as two to three hours each academic day.
 This is possible because there are no administrative tasks to attend to as in most public school settings.
 When activities such as roll call, getting into single file lines to change classes, multiple assembly meetings, or even classroom behavior disruptions are eliminated, then the actual time spent learning is typically what is left for most homeschoolers.

 Check out this video for more information on the advantages of homeschooling.

 In our home, we set aside extra time for physical education and play dates at the park (our recess), as well as breakfast, lunch, and snacks.
 Behavioral disruptions are few, and when it is time to learn, (with fewer children than the typical 15+ students in a public school classroom) we simply meet up at a table, desk, the floor, or outdoors with our learning materials, and start to learn.
 This makes homeschooling enjoyable for all of us, and the hours are much, much shorter than a typical school day for many children.

 So, still not convinced homeschooling is for you?
 It may not be, and that’s okay if it doesn’t work for your family…but if you are feeling that pull to be home with your children for both spiritual and academic reasons, then definitely consider the benefits for your family.